sucodevVN/sucodevVN/README.md

 -   **Server, VPS**: Solutions like server and VPS (Virtual Private Server) help host your applications on independent servers, providing greater flexibility and control than traditional hosting.

 -   **Google Cloud, AWS**: Popular cloud platforms like Google Cloud and AWS (Amazon Web Services) provide cloud computing services that make it easy to deploy, scale, and manage applications.
-Companies can leverage services like storage, database, compute, and networking to increase scalability and security.
+Companies can leverage services like storage, database compute, and networking to increase scalability and security.

 ### 🚀 DevOps